Head Coaches Summary

 1954-1958 – George Young our most famous coach was General Manager for the New York Giants.
 He coached the Colts, Dolphins, and even against his Calvert Hall Alma Mater as the head coach of City College.
 George said that winning the 1957 MSA crown was his fondest CHC memory.
 Coach Young passed away at age 71 Thanksgiving weekend 2001

-1959 – Tom Carr came from Delone Catholic in Hanover which CHC used to play he returned home after 1959 to coach semi-pro ball.
+1959 – Tom Carr came from Delone Catholic in Hanover which CHC used to play.
+He returned home after 1959 to coach semi-pro ball.

 1960-1962 – Dave Parr has been called the greatest halfback to come out of CHC as he was the only Freshman to start and score against Loyola.
-Coach now lives in Chicago and is in sales

 1963-1966 – Fred Kern’s teams scored 65 pts to Loyola’s 16 over 4 years before Fred went to the college ranks at Maryland, VMI & West Point.
-Coach now lives in Belair Md and has his own realty firm.

 1967 – Neal Smith left mid-season to return to business but had a 4-2 record before being replaced by Joe Carlozo.